-The Office of Drinking Water uses a d-Base based system to inventory water supplies, record sampling results and track compliance with monitoring and MCL requirements.
+The Office of Drinking Water uses an Oracle® based system to inventory water supplies, record sampling results and track compliance with monitoring and MCL requirements.
 The database includes information about: water supply facilities, water sources, treatment used, and sampling results.
-MCL compliance for the Phase II and V and Lead and Copper data is tracked on a Microsoft® Excel program.
-The Office of Drinking Water will be switching to a new data management system in 2002.